Rational Hybrid Monte Carlo

 momenta and calculates the Hamiltonian.

-Then it starts the MD evolution by calling integrate()
+Then it starts the MD evolution by calling integrate() from the integrator

-class (the integrator object is instantiated by the rhmc constructor).
+class (the integrator object is instantiated by the RHMC constructor).
 After

 the MD trajectory the new Hamiltonian is calculated and - depending on the